NextronSystems/thor-manual/analysis/thor-logs.rst

 anomalies again and again or need to create many rules to filter them out and save analysis time.

-The ASGARD Analysis Cockpit is designed to support this process.
+The Analysis Cockpit is designed to support this process.
 It can help generate these rules automatically so that you can define baseline filters after the first scan.
 Once that baseline is in place, it becomes much easier to focus on relevant alerts and warnings because only the differences between scans are highlighted.

-The ASGARD Analysis Cockpit also includes a highly configurable ticketing system to help organize analysis workflows, as well as rule-based alert forwarding and SIEM integration for faster reaction to new incidents.
+The Analysis Cockpit also includes a highly configurable ticketing system to help organize analysis workflows, as well as rule-based alert forwarding and SIEM integration for faster reaction to new incidents.

 .. figure:: ../images/analysis_cockpit.png
-   :alt: ASGARD Analysis Cockpit View
+   :alt: Analysis Cockpit View

-   ASGARD Analysis Cockpit View
+   Analysis Cockpit View

 Splunk
 ------